Vector35/binaryninja-api/docs/dev/uidf.md

 ## Variable View Sidebar

-The variable sidebar also support both setting and seeing the values of UIDF variables.
+The variable sidebar also supports both setting and seeing the values of UIDF variables.
 Note that because the UIDF values are location-sensitive you'll want to make sure you've clicked into an appropriate location in the MLIL or HLIL to see the appropriate values annotated in the variable view.

 ![UIDF in Variable Sidebar](../img/uidf-hlil-before.png)